 Ingenuity, Improvisation, And Adaptability

-One of the things you learn, and get to practice often when you work on a small team is the ability to think on your feet.
-Ingenuity while problem solving often brings the right solutions.
-But ingenuity happens because you are trained to improvise and adapt to the situation unfolding in front of you.
-You can adapt to the conditions on the ground, and develop the situation.
-You can find a way around obstacles and create a course of action that is viable, and allows you to succeed, even if the plan is not perfect.
+The ability to think on your feet is one of the things you learn and get to practice often, when you work on a small team.
+Ingenuity, while problem solving, often brings the right solutions.
+But ingenuity happens because you have experience and are trained to improvise and adapt to the situation unfolding in front of you, getting the ability to adapt to the conditions on the ground, and develop the situation.
+You can manipulate the situation to help you find a way around obstacles and create a course of action that is viable, leading to success, even if the plan is not perfect.

-Having the right mindset enables this behavior.
-However, whether you have that needed mindset already, or you acquired it later, without training (continuous, that is), especially the mind and how to approach things, ingenuity, improvisation, and adaptability will not flow.
-Training: a key component that people forget.
+Having the right mindset helps.
+However, whether you have that needed mindset already, or you acquired it later, without continuous training, ingenuity, improvisation, and adaptability will not flow.
+Training is a key component that people forget.

 “Practice: Amateurs practice until they get it right, professionals practice until they can’t get it wrong.”